listen to series 2 of our ifeatures podcast

 Following the bootcamp, businesses will be given the opportunity to apply for the Ideate mentoring programme, where ten companies will be taken forward to develop their own cross-platform product with up to 12 hours of 1-2-1 mentoring sessions with industry experts including the BBC, FutureEverything and Immersive Storylab.

-Learn more about the programme at our kick-off two-day bootcamp on the 13th & 14th November – spaces are limited and strictly available to Greater Manchester-based businesses, register your interest to attend here.
+Our kick-off two-day bootcamp will be on the 13th & 14th November – spaces are limited and strictly available to Greater Manchester-based businesses.

 Ideate is funded by the European Regional Development Fund and run in partnership with Manchester Growth Hub and Northern Powerhouse.